CommunityDragon/awesome-league/README.md

 * [lcu-sharp](https://github.com/bryanhitc/lcu-sharp) - An C# API wrapper for the League of Legends client.

 * [RiftExplorer](https://github.com/Pupix/rift-explorer) - Electron application to explore the LCU API.

+* [Setup League Client](https://github.com/marketplace/actions/setup-league-client) - A GitHub Action for setting up LCU on a runner.